 If everyone I know know the issues or concerns that my clients have that I help them address and overcome, then they become my advertising and marketing team.
 If they experience any of my Dirty Dozen or know of someone else who is, it’s my goal that they remember to think of me.
 If I just talk about my features or my “stuff” then I am leaving it up to my audience to figure out when they or one of their contacts would need what I have to offer.

 ME: well, I’m not about to go into a solilloquy, instead I rattle off a few of the below concerns sales and marketing execs face –

 - No process for ensuring that sellers are putting out the same message in sales conversations as the executive team is creating on a higher level – that is, marketing and sales are not integrated.

-- Maintaining the ‘status quo” one of their primary competitors
+- Maintaining the ‘status quo” is one of their primary competitors.

 - The team is composed of veterans who each bring to the job their own way of selling with no unified dictionary of terms and processes or less seasoned folks with no process at all; It is hard to provide skill and opportunity coaching with everyone doing their own thing.